How Long Does an EDD Audit Last? What California Employers Need to Know

 EDD audits can stretch from a few months to over a year, depending on the complexity of your business, your recordkeeping, the auditor assigned, and whether your case escalates to appeal or enforcement.

-At Boulanger CPA and Consulting PC, we’ve helped businesses across California manage, fight, and resolve EDD payroll tax audits.
+At Boulanger CPA and Consulting PC, we’ve helped businesses across California manage, fight, and resolve EDD payroll tax audit triggers and defend employers facing difficult audit situations.
 In this post, we’ll explain what affects audit duration, how the process unfolds, and what you can do to shorten the timeline and improve the outcome.

 Average Timeline of an EDD Audit